sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 - As a special case, commits in which a user does not have permissions to read any files are hidden.
 If a user can read a subset of files in a commit, only those files are shown.
 - [The host field from protections are not supported](#known-issues-and-limitations).
 - [file-level permissions must be disabled for Batch Changes to work](#known-issues-and-limitations).
 - Setting `authz.enforceForSiteAdmins` to `true` in the site configuration will enforce permissions for admin users.
-They may not be able to see repositories and their contents if their Sourcegraph user account email does not match with their email on the perforce server.
+They may not be able to see repositories and their contents if their Sourcegraph user account email does not match with their email on the Perforce server.

 ## Configuration